Walter Bracamonte

-Walter Germán Bracamonte (born 22 July 1997) is an Argentine footballer who plays as a winger for Greek Gamma Ethniki club Iraklis Larissa.
+Walter Germán Bracamonte (born 22 July 1997) is an Argentine footballer who plays as a winger for Juventud Antoniana.

 Career

 Club career

 After spells at Unión Santa Fe and Alvarado in Argentina, Bracamonte joined Greek club Asteras Vlachioti on 15 January 2021.
 In October 2021, Bracamonte moved to Gamma Ethniki club Aetos Makrychori.
 In January 2022, he joined fellow league club Iraklis Larissa.